1337Impact/Creep/README.md

-# Creep - AI Chrome Extension
+# Creep - Stop tab-switching.
+Start "Creeping." 👁️

 AI assistant that sits in the corner of your screen, powered by Google Gemini.